TomBurdge/Carbon-benefit-IT-Refurbishment/README.md

 For larger IT refurbishers, this should provide a useful start-point to integrate carbon calulations into your data strategy.

 <h2>Getting Started</h2>
+To get started, the best place to start is to go through the Jupyter Notebook which provides a step by step through how this calculation works.
+Then, try running the code with the sample data.
+Then, have a go at running it with your own data.

 The calculation uses Python.
 The calculation reads CSV files as inputs to return the final results.